Maicco/LolProject-API/README.md

 The idea of this project is to build an app to get data from Riot Games - League of Legends servers.
 The user will be able to search for matches statitics, player status, and etc.

-For now, the app has a rough UI, because of speed development reasons.
+The app already has a lot of features implemented.
+But there are few more to create and improve.